musically-ut/lovely-forks/README.md

 [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/).

 [bfred-it](https://github.com/bfred-it) has contributed to improving the look and feel of the extension considerably.
+He also brought the extension from the [dark age into the space age](https://github.com/musically-ut/lovely-forks/pull/38) of JavaScript.

 [izuzak](https://github.com/izuzak) from GitHub was instrumental in helping me with bug fixing and suggesting [compare API](https://developer.github.com/v3/repos/commits/#compare-two-commits)